teamviewer/AD-Connector/README.md

 - Parameter `UseSecondaryEmails`:

   If set to `true` the secondary email addresses configured for an AD user will also be taken into account when trying to map to a TeamViewer user.

 - Parameter `EnableUserGroupsSync`:

   If set to `true` the script attempts to synchronize the given AD groups and their respective users with the TeamViewer user groups.
   Those user groups can then be used to configure TeamViewer functionality, for example: Single Sign-On ownership or exclusions.
-  The user groups synchronization step runs after the user sync and after the optionally enabled conditional access group sync.
-  This option requires the API token to have additiona permissions:
-  See point `ApiToken` above.
+  The user groups synchronization step runs after the user sync.
+This option requires the API token to have additional permissions, see point `ApiToken` above.

 ### Scheduled Task